Exhibitor Appointed Contractor (EAC) Registration

-- EACs are licensed to work in the Las Vegas Convention Center (LVCC) as a current member of ESCA (page 57 of the LVCC Building User’s Manual) and display their ESCA badge on site at all times.
+- EACs are licensed to work in the Las Vegas Convention Center (LVCC) and display their current ESCA badge onsite at all times. (page 57 of the LVCC Building User’s Manual)

 It is the Exhibitor’s sole responsibility to ensure any hired EACs are aware of and comply with all requirements and guidelines on this page and all subsequent pages referenced here.

 Please bring a hard copy of your COI onsite to Exhibitor Registration.